eduNEXT/eox-theming/README.rst

 Eox theming is a plugin for `Open edX platform <https://github.com/openedx/edx-platform>`_, and part of the Edunext Open edX Extensions (aka EOX) that provides a series of tools to customize and launch themes.

+This plugin improves the ``edx-platform`` by enhancing its Django and Mako template management.
+It allows for a more flexible theming process by introducing different levels of customization, enabling templates to be accessed from various theme directories where custom themes were stored.

+The plugin conducts a hierarchical search for the requested template.
+It begins with the main theme (identified by ``name``), then moves to the second level (identified by ``parent``), and finally to the third level (identified by ``grandparent``).
+This hierarchical approach ensures that the plugin searches through the theme directories, prioritizing the most specific customizations over the default ones.
+You can find how to use the theme hierarchy in the upcoming **Usage** section.

 If you are looking for professional development or support with multitenancy or multi-sites in the Open edX platform, you can reach out to sales@edunext.co

 *******************